andreicsandor/budgeter/README.md

 Budgeter is a simple and user-friendly budgeting tool that helps users to keep track of their financial habits, whether it is about spending or earning money.
 Budgeter is divided into three separate applications, the authenticator, the budgeter and the wallet.
 Its modularity allows for re-usability and ease of maintenance.

 ## Contents
 - The **user documentation** presents the main functionalities of Budgeter, provides thorough installation instructions and gives tips on how to use the application’s main dashboard.
 - The **system documentation** includes details on the application backlog, information architecture, user-flow scheme and models included in the project.
-PDF files may be found in the root folder.
+PDF files containing images may be found in the root folder.

+## User documentation

 ## Objectives
 Budgeter aims to provide an intuitive application that enables users to record and manage their day-to-day financial transactions, including expenditures and earnings.